Security Checklist/Hosting and Server Setup

-Understand how to work with the php.ini file, and how PHP configurations are controlled.
+- Understand how to work with the php.ini file, and how PHP configurations are controlled.
 Study the Official List of php.ini Directives at http://www.php.net, and the well-documented default php.ini file included with every PHP install.

-PHP versions become deprecated and has become obsolete.
+PHP versions become deprecated and some have become obsolete.
 Some hosting providers still have several available on servers to support outdated scripts.
-Joomla should be using PHP7.x.
+Joomla and higher should be using PHP7.x.
 (See Joomla Requirements)

 Use local php.ini files